Anthony Alford

-Anthony Joseph Alford (born July 20, 1994) is an American professional baseball outfielder for the KT Wiz of the KBO League.
-He previously played in Major League Baseball (MLB) for the Toronto Blue Jays and the Pittsburgh Pirates.
+Anthony Joseph Alford (born July 20, 1994) is an American former professional baseball outfielder.
+He played in Major League Baseball (MLB) for the Toronto Blue Jays and Pittsburgh Pirates, and in the KBO League for the KT Wiz.

 High school and college

 Alford attended Petal High School in Mississippi, where he was the quarterback of the football team in addition to playing baseball.
 As a senior, he recorded 2,058 passing yards and 20 passing touchdowns, in addition to 1,731 rushing yards and 24 rushing touchdowns, and played in the U.S. Army All-American Bowl.
 In the same year, he batted .483 with four home runs and stole 14 bases in 14 attempts.

 Alford attended University of Southern Mississippi, where he played college football.
 In the 2012 season, he contributed to the team as the starting quarterback in only five games due in part to a suspension for getting into a fight on campus.
 He was a dual-threat quarterback with the Golden Eagles.
 In the 2012 season, he was 57-of-127 for 664 yards and two touchdowns through the air.
 He had 105 carries for 329 yards and six touchdowns on the ground.
 Due to a coaching change at Southern Miss and his ineffectiveness at quarterback, Alford transferred to the University of Mississippi where he also struggled.